 - Attend a Howard College Health Professions Orientation.
-A schedule may be obtained by contacting the HCSA Health Professions Division at (325) 481-8371, extension: 3435.
-Orientations will also be posted on the HCSA homepage.
+Orientations posted on the Health Professions San Angelo homepage.
 Attendance is mandatory for anyone applying to a San Angelo Health Professions program.
 Failure to attend a HPO may result in a deduction in admission points.
-The Health Professions Orientation is very important because at that time we will answer all your program-related questions and hand out the paperwork necessary to apply to the program.
+The Health Professions Orientation is very important.

-- Prior to actual admission to the Registered Nursing Program, the applicant must successfully complete the required prerequisite courses with a final grade of “C” or above.
+- Prior to provisional admission to the Registered Nursing Program, the applicant must successfully complete the required prerequisite courses with a final grade of “C” or above.

 - BIOL 2101/2301 – Anatomy & Physiology I (Lecture & Lab)